Ned Smith Center Staff

 Michelle joined our staff in February of 2016.
 She was born and raised in Halifax and graduated from Halifax Area High School.
 Michelle married her husband, Scott, 25 years ago.
 They have two children Makenzie and Eric, a grandson, Zayden and just welcomed a granddaughter, Zoey.
 She has two Associate’s degrees from HACC, one is Business Administration and one in Visual Arts/Photography.
 In her free time she enjoys kayaking, camping, swimming in her pool and of course photography!
 Michelle has worked for Community Banks as a Mortgage Underwriter, and as a secretary for the Borough of Dauphin for 9 years.

 Marketing and Program Coordinator

 Collections Curator/Saw-Whet Owl Program Coordinator

 A longtime volunteer with the Center, Scott Weidensaul is the author of more than two dozen books on natural history, including the Pulitzer Prize-nominated Living on the Wind, about bird migration, Return to Wild America: A Yearlong Search for the Continent’s Natural Soul, and his newest book, Of a Feather: A Brief History of American Birding.
-Weidensaul writes for such publications as Smithsonian, Audubon, Nature Conservancy and National Wildlife; he lives in Schuylkill County, where he studies the migration of hawks, owls and hummingbirds.
+Weidensaul writes for such publications as Smithsonian, Audubon, Nature Conservancy and National Wildlife.

 Brad Faber, President